fredzzhang/upt/README.md

 Refer to [`launch_template.sh`](./launch_template.sh) for training and testing commands with different options.
 To train the UPT model from scratch, you need to download the weights for the corresponding DETR model, and place them under `/path/to/upt/checkpoints/`.
 Adjust `--world-size` based on the number of GPUs available.

+To test the UPT model on HICO-DET, you can either use the Python utilities we implemented or the Matlab utilities provided by [Chao et al.](https://github.com/ywchao/ho-rcnn).
+For V-COCO, we did not implement evaluation utilities, and instead use the utilities provided by [Gupta et al.](https://github.com/s-gupta/v-coco#evaluation).
+Refer to these [instructions](https://github.com/fredzzhang/upt/discussions/14) for more details.

 ## Citation

 If you find our work useful for your research, please consider citing us: